privacy-scaling-explorations/zkevm-circuits/aggregator/README.md

 for $i \in [1, k-1]$.

 ## Padded chunk
-A __padded chunk__ is a chunk that repeats last valid chunk.
+A __padded chunk__ is a chunk that repeats the last valid chunk.
 It is used for padding.
 If $k< n$, $(n-k)$ padded chunks are padded to the list.
 A padded chunk has the same data fields as the last real chunk, and the parameters are set as
 - state root before this chunk: `c_{k}.prev_state_root`
 - state root after this chunk: `c_{k}.post_state_root`